Life in the green gap

 Most of the putatively climate-friendly behaviour changes that I and other reasonably concerned people have adopted during the past couple of decades—recycling our trash, upgrading to more energy-efficient appliances, buying produce at farmers’ markets, bringing our own shopping bags to the grocery store—have been minimally beneficial, sometimes even counterproductive.

-The main effect has been not to halt the world’s accelerating slide towards catastrophe, but merely to relieve the consciences of the guiltiest parties, often while making the underlying problems worse.
+The disconnect between good intentions and useful action has been referred to as the Green Gap.
 It’s the place where most of us live.

 The real cause of rising global temperatures isn’t micro-scale purchasing decisions made by affluent people; it’s affluence itself.
 My electric bill is almost certainly a less telling measure of my environmental impact than my tax return is.
 That’s why the most immediately effective force for reducing global carbon output, so far, has been recessions: when economies go into reverse, emission-spewing factories close, worried work-ers stop heating their swimming pools, and the unemployed cut back on everything.
 But, when economies recover, the old trends return.
 The graph to watch is not the one that tracks orders for Tesla Model 3; it’s the one that tracks the level of atmospheric carbon dioxide—and that graph continues to rise.
 In order to bend the line downward, we need to find a way, globally, to mimic the environmentally beneficial effects of economic collapse without inflicting even more misery on the already miserable.
 Changing light bulbs won’t do it—and the Paris Agreement, no matter who signs it, won’t either.